franzprante/reprod-fin-copied/content/post/2016-11-16-make-r-a-legitimate-part-of-your-organization.md

 In many organizations, R enters through the back door when analysts download the free software and install it on their local workstations

 > *Jamie has been an avid R programmer since college.
 When she takes a new job at a large corporation, she finds that she is the only analyst in the company who knows and uses R. In addition to the other tools her company gives her, Jamie decides to download R onto her laptop.
 She installs R without consulting her manager or IT.
 With R she can pull data, build models, and create nice reports.
 Her manager knows nothing about R, but goes along with it because Jamie is happy and doing quality work.
 Her co-workers, ever curious about analytics, also download R and learn from Jamie.
 Before long, R becomes an important part of the day-to-day operations of her team.
 When Jamie starts hiring new analysts, she lists R as a required skill.
-Now Jamie wants to “go big” by putting R on the company servers so she can scale her analyses, socialize her results, and integrate her apps.
+Now Jamie wants to "go big" by putting R on the company servers so she can scale her analyses, socialize her results, and integrate her apps.
 Unfortunately, she finds she is unable to get the resources she needs because R is not officially recognized in the company.*

 Whether you are an analyst wanting to do more, a stakeholder wanting a competitive analytic platform, or an IT professional wanting a controlled and secured environment, you should make R a legitimate part of your organization and get the resources needed to support it.